Matsukii/touku/README.md

-# RocketChat
+# Touku

-A simple chat made with Vue and Socket io
+A simple chat made with Vue and Socket io, has customizable nickname and nickname color.